Earth Day in Niagara Falls!

 Make Earth Day an overnight trip and see all that Niagara Falls has to offer!

 There are so many Niagara Falls parks, trails and gardens to explore that you most definitely will want to stay the night!
-The Comfort Inn Clifton Hill is located just minutes from all of Niagara’s natural beauty has exceptional mid-week rates in April that you can take advantage of.
+The Clifton Hill Niagara Falls Hotel is located just minutes from all of Niagara’s natural beauty has exceptional mid-week rates in April that you can take advantage of.
 Since Earth Day is on April 22nd and falls on a Wednesday, you can expect affordable special rates!
 This offer won’t last for long as Niagara’s tourism season heats up in the next couple of weeks, so it’s the perfect time to get in on mid-week specials!

 Nature Spots In Niagara Falls on Earth Day